In some states, hundreds of thousands dropped from Medicaid

 "I waited a year to get in with a rheumatologist, and we finally got the biopsy and we finally got blood work ordered, and I can't go do any of it because they canceled my insurance," she says.

-With the help of the Family Healthcare Foundation, she was able to sign up her kids for new health coverage.
-But she hasn't yet been able to reschedule her son's biopsy and other appointments she had lined up.
+With the help of the Family Healthcare Foundation, she was able to sign up her kids for new health coverage, and she eventually got her son's biopsy rescheduled for the end of June.

 "I am very worried about Florida," Alker says.
 "We've heard the call center's overwhelmed, the notices are very confusing in Florida – they're very hard to understand."